KL-HH/linux-course/h5_Alice_and_Bob.md

 Let's share the public key with Alice
 <img width="631" height="245" alt="image" src="https://github.com/user-attachments/assets/9cd4223d-2d05-4de2-b604-2a0379062dab" />

-We can compare the public keys now with Alice
+We can compare the public keys now with Alice.
+The Alice key is above (CD75 2C66)...  so forth.
+My key is below (4390 AAF8...)
 <img width="630" height="235" alt="image" src="https://github.com/user-attachments/assets/b3a9cdb9-6d5a-4a0f-80b4-2499cfe115a8" />

-Now Alice will sign the code sent from my ("4390 AAF8 1537...") to basically establish a secure messaging between us.
+Now Alice will sign the code sent from me ("4390 AAF8 1537...") to basically establish a secure messaging between us.
 That is because I have createad a key for Alice.
 Alice has a key for me.
 Alice now signs the key from me and makes it trusted.

 And that's a yes!
+Match made in heaven.

 <img width="637" height="468" alt="image" src="https://github.com/user-attachments/assets/2814bb9f-c8de-41be-b6c2-ce46c7beee21" />